Employment

 Addison County Early Learning Center

-As a Head Start Preschool Teacher Associate, you will work in an outcomes-oriented, team environment, and assist the classroom team in planning and implementing a developmentally appropriate environment and experiences for preschool children.
+As an Early Head Start Toddler Teacher Associate, you will work in an outcomes oriented, team environment, and assist the classroom team in planning and implementing a developmentally appropriate environment and experiences for infants and toddlers.
 Motivated Head Start educators improve the trajectory of children’s lives, including children’s learning outcomes, living standards, and later academic and professional success.
 If you want to make a difference in the lives of young children and their families, consider joining the Head Start community.
-40 hours/week, approximately 42 weeks/year (summer layoff).
-Pay Range: $22.08-$24.07/hour, depending on qualifications.
+40 hours/week, 52 weeks/year.
+60 working day probationary wage $22.96-23.73/hour; after 60 working days, wage increases to $23.29-24.07/ hour, depending on qualifications.
 Health plan and excellent benefits.

 Addison County, Chittenden County & Franklin County